jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/APcore.md

 [[_TOC_]]

 ## Introduction
 This document outlines the design for the APcore service, which is a critical component of the MSCP AP core boot process.
-The APcore service is responsible for managing local and remote AP core and cluster power transitions related to boot, secondary core power on, shutdown/reset, and AP system "warm" reset (RESET2).
+The APcore service is responsible for managing die-local AP core and cluster power transitions related to boot, secondary core power on, shutdown/reset, and AP system "warm" reset (RESET2).

 ### Terms